madpiano/2019-432/slides/class04/README.md

 I enjoyed many sessions, but the [coolest one was by Tyler Morgan-Wall](https://resources.rstudio.com/rstudio-conf-2019/3d-mapping-plotting-and-printing-with-rayshader), talking about [rayshader](https://www.rayshader.com/).

 > rayshader is an open source R package for producing 2D and 3D hillshaded maps of elevation matrices using a combination of raytracing, spherical texture mapping, overlays, and ambient occlusion.
 It also includes the ability to export 3D models to a 3D print-ready format, and includes a post-processing depth of field effect for 3D visualizations.

+## Homework 1

+- The answer sketch will be posted [to the Homework 1 page](https://github.com/THOMASELOVE/2019-432/tree/master/homework/homework1), after 2 PM Friday and before midnight Saturday.
+- We expect grades and the grading rubric for Homework 1 will be available in time for Class 05, on Thursday 2019-02-07.

+## Project 1 Example

+- An example Project 1 is coming your way in time for Class 04.